+25.1.
 Why is That Target Being Rebuilt? the --debug=explain Option

-Let's take a simple example of a misconfigured build that causes a target to be rebuilt every time SCons is run:
+Let's look at a simple example of a misconfigured build that causes a target to be rebuilt every time SCons is run:

 '''

 Intentionally misspell the output file name in the

 command used to create the file:

 Command('file.out', 'file.in', 'cp $SOURCE file.oout')

 '''